-During the period ended December 31, 2021, Convex incurred expenses for professional services, accommodation, travel and entertainment which were provided by various related parties of Convex and totalled \$nil (2020: \$15 thousand).
+During the period ended December 31, 2022, Convex incurred expenses for professional services, accommodation, travel and entertainment which were provided by various related parties of Convex and totalled \$605 thousand (December 31, 2021: \$625 thousand).

-Included in "Gross premium written" are gross premiums written with various related parties of Convex and totalled \$128,430 (2020: \$18.8 million).
-The primary related party was Howden UK Group Limited which produced \$17.2 million (2020: \$17.2 million) of the gross premium written.
-Nicholas Lyons, a director of Convex, serves as a director for Howden UK Group Limited.
-There was a \$19.2 million (2020: \$8.5 million) balance in insurance receivables at December 31, 2021 related to these transactions.
+Included in "Gross premium written" are gross premiums written with various related parties of Convex and totalled \$173.0 million (December 31, 2021: \$128.4 million).
+The primary related party was Howden UK Group Limited which produced \$130.0 million of the gross premium written (2021: Howden UK Group Limited which produced \$84.7 million of the gross premium written).
+Kelly Lyles, who was appointed a director of the Company in 2022, serves as a director for Howden UK Group Limited.